Growing Nicely began 8 years ago as part of my business blog when I was a freelance garden designer.

 I have lots of ideas, & fortunately, a very patient husband who helps me put my ideas into practise.

 The blog is a way of sharing the joy of gardening, writing about how to keep it looking nice, grow a few vegetables, make delicious food with what I’ve grown & keep up with seasonal tasks.
 I hope my posts will inspire you to grow plants & vegetables in your garden or on your window-sill.

 I’ve lived here in Surrey, South-East England for over thirty years, though I was born in Kenya and lived all over the world when I was a child.

 Gardening has been my passion for a long time.
 I studied horticulture & garden design over 25 years ago as a mature student, & I loved it.

 I’ve done all kinds of gardening.
 After college I looked after other peoples gardens, there’s nothing like gardening in different gardens, to learn how plants grow.
-I taught an evening class for beginner gardeners, which was very satisfying, because over the months, the students gradually became more confident about gardening.
+I taught an evening class for beginner gardeners, which was very satisfying, as over the months, the students gradually became more confident about gardening.
 I’ve also lectured about planting design at the other end of the scale to professional garden designers, & I’ve done a few talks to Womens Guild Groups.

 Over 12 years ago I designed & helped build 2 show gardens at The Hampton Court Palace Flower Show.
-It was nail-bitingly exciting, & has left me with a complete love of visiting the RHS Garden Shows like Chelsea.
+It was nail-bitingly exciting, & has left me with a complete love of visiting the RHS Garden Shows at Chelsea & Hampton Court.